Filialleiden » Filial affliction brewing at 0650 hours

 “Are you unwell?”

-Werner caught Theta’s hand before it reached his cheek and stared over his shoulder at the shadow hovering there.
+Werner caught Theta’s hand before it reached his cheek and stared over his shoulder at the figure hovering there.

 “You’re the one pulling me away,” Werner stated.
 “What’s your intention?”